katharsis-project/katharsis-docs/source/user-docs.rst

 The client has three main methods:

-* ``KatharsisClient#getResourceRepository(Class)`` to obtain a resource repository stub from an existing repository interface.
+* ``KatharsisClient#getRepositoryForInterface(Class)`` to obtain a resource repository stub from an existing repository interface.
-* ``KatharsisClient#getQuerySpecRepository(Class)`` to obtain a generic resource repository stub from the provided resource type.
+* ``KatharsisClient#getRepositoryForType(Class)`` to obtain a generic resource repository stub from the provided resource type.
-* ``KatharsisClient#getQuerySpecRepository(Class, Class)`` to obtain a generic relationship repository stub from the provided source and target resource types.
+* ``KatharsisClient#getRepositoryForType(Class, Class)`` to obtain a generic relationship repository stub from the provided source and target resource types.

 The interface of the repositories is as same as defined in `Repositories`_ section.